Royal Navy: Current deployments

 The Royal Navy contributes to standing NATO formations and maintains forces as part of the NATO Response Force.
 The RN also has a long-standing commitment to supporting the Five Powers Defence Arrangements countries and occasionally deploys to the Far East as a result.
 This deployment typically consists of a frigate and a survey vessel, operating separately.
 Operation Atalanta, the European Union's anti-piracy operation in the Indian Ocean, is permanently commanded by a senior Royal Navy or Royal Marines officer at Northwood Headquarters and the navy contributes ships to the operation.

 From 2015, the Royal Navy also re-formed its UK Carrier Strike Group (UKCSG) after it was disbanded in 2011 due to the retirement of HMS Ark Royal and Harrier GR9s.
 The Queen Elizabeth-class aircraft carriers form the central part of this formation, supported by various escorts and support ships, with the aim to facilitate carrier-enabled power projection.
 The UKCSG first assembled at sea in October 2020 as part of a rehearsal for its first operational deployment in 2021.

 In 2019, the Royal Navy announced the formation of two Littoral Response Groups as part of a transformation of its amphibious forces.
-These forward-based special operations-capable task groups are to be rapidly-deployable and able to carry out a range of tasks within the littoral, including raids and precision strikes.
-The first one, based in Europe, became operational in 2021, whilst the second will be based in the Indo-Pacific from 2023.
-They will centre around two amphibious assault ships, a company of Royal Marines and supporting elements.
+These forward-based special operations-capable task groups were to be rapidly-deployable and able to carry out a range of tasks within the littoral, including raids and precision strikes.
+The first one, based in Europe, became operational in 2021, whilst the second was to be ready for deployment in the Indo-Pacific from 2023.
+They centred around the two navy amphibious assault ships, amphibious auxiliary ships from the Royal Fleet Auxiliary, elements from the Royal Marines and supporting units.
+However, in November 2024, with the government's decision to retire the Albion-class assault ships, the viability of these plans were brought into question.